Overtime Calculator

 As of January 1, 2025, the minimum wage in New York City, Long Island, and Westchester County is $16.50 per hour (overtime rate: $24.75), while the rest of New York State has a minimum wage of $15.50 per hour (overtime rate: $23.25).

-How to File a Wage Claim in New York
+Filing a wage claim in New York

 1